 A good indicator that a company has the ability to raise its dividend is a low payout ratio.
 The payout ratio for SNX is 9.76%, while its historical payout ratio has been 0.53%.
 Therefore, it fails the payout criterion.

 RETURN ON EQUITY: [FAIL]

 The company should have a high ROE, as this helps to ensure that there are no structural flaws in the company.
 This methodology feels that the ROE should be greater than the top one third of ROE from among the top 1500 largest cap stocks, which is 16.85%, and would consider anything over 27% to be staggering.
 The ROE for SNX of 11.96% is not high enough to pass this criterion.

 PRE-TAX PROFIT MARGINS: [FAIL]

 The company must have a low Debt/Equity ratio, which indicates a strong balance sheet.
-The Debt/Equity ratio should not be greater than 20%.
-SNX's Total Debt/Equity of 49.86% is not acceptable.
+The Debt/Equity ratio should not be greater than 20% or should be less than the average Debt/Equity for its industry of 46.06%.
+SNX's Total Debt/Equity of 42.16% is considered acceptable.